-This section describes how to calibrate the M2A transmitter.
+This section describes how to calibrate the M2A-XL transmitter.
 It includes procedures to prepare for calibration, enter Calibration Mode, adjust the fresh air (zero) setting, adjust the span setting, and return to normal operation.

-WARNING: The M2A is not an active gas monitoring device during the calibration procedure.
-The 4-20 mA output signal will "freeze" at 3.5 mA and all relays will remain in their non-alarm state while the M2A is in Calibration Mode.
-The output signal will not indicate current readings.

-while the M2A is in Calibration Mode.
-The output signal will not indicate current readings and the relays will not resume operating normally until the M2A is in normal operation again.
+WARNING: The M2A-XL is not an active gas monitoring device during the calibration procedure.
+The 4-20 mA output signal will "freeze" at 3.5 mA and all relays will remain in their non-alarm state while the M2A-XL is in Calibration Mode.
+The output signal will not indicate current readings and the relays will not resume operating normally until the M2A-XL is in normal operation again.

-NOTE: The following procedure assumes the use of a calibration kit which includes a calibration gas cylinder, a zero air cylinder and a fixed flow regulator with an on/off knob.

-NOTE: The detector must be calibrated with a gas concentration between 10% and 100% of the channel's full scale value (ie. between 10 ppm and 100 ppm H_2S).

-NOTE: While in the calibration program, if there is no switch activity for the calibration time-out period the unit will return to normal operation.
-See "Viewing & Changing M2A Parameters" on page 26 for instructions to set the calibration time-out.

-NOTE: The following procedure assumes that the target gas is present in a high enough concentration to affect the fresh air (zero) reading.
+- NOTE: The following procedure assumes the use of a calibration kit which includes a calibration gas cylinder, a zero air cylinder and a fixed flow regulator with an on/off knob. - NOTE: The detector must be calibrated with a gas concentration between 10% and 100% of the channel's full scale value (ie. between 10 ppm and 100 ppm H_2S). - NOTE: While in the calibration program, if there is no switch activity for the calibration timeout period the unit will return to normal operation.
+See "Viewing & Changing M2A-XL Parameters" on page 30 for instructions to set the calibration time-out. - NOTE: The following procedure assumes that the target gas is present in a high enough concentration to affect the fresh air (zero) reading.
 If a fresh air environment can be verified, applying zero air to the detector is not necessary when setting the zero reading.